FPTyel/Configs/Modes_Difficulties/[CSGO] Uchiha_legacy_cm2_fix - EX-Mode/README.md

 4.3.
 On level 3, balls from top are now appears more often, than before.
 Almost mist-experience, but may be harder.
 4.4.
 On level 4, no more bhop restrictions, and final platform breaks a little bit longer, than by default (6 > 10 seconds)

 5. Materias of humans are more weak: all items (except mokuton, rashomon) have decreased time to be active, 20% less (but no more, than 1.5 seconds).

-Zombie items are not touched.
+6. Zombie items have 50% less cooldown.

-6. Colorcorrection is changed, now it looks more fantasy with better saturation.
+7. Colorcorrection is changed, now it looks more fantasy with better saturation.
 ```